-We have agreed to issue to the underwriter warrants to purchase up to a total of 6% of the shares of common stock sold in this offering (excluding the shares sold through the exercise of the over-allotment option).
-The warrants are exercisable at \$ per share (125% of the public offering price) commencing on a date which is 180 days beginning on the date of commencement of sales of this offering and expiring on a date which is no more than five (5) years from the effective date of the offering in compliance with FINRA Rule 5110(g).
-The warrants have been deemed compensation by FINRA and are therefore subject to a 180-day lock-up pursuant to FINRA Rule 5110(e).
-The underwriter (or its permitted assignees under Rule 5110(e)) will not sell, transfer, assign, pledge, or hypothecate these warrants or the securities underlying these warrants, nor will it engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the warrants or the underlying securities for a period of 180 days following the date of commencement of sales pursuant to the offering.
-In addition, the warrants provide for "piggy-back" registration rights with respect to the shares underlying the warrants, exercisable in certain cases for a period of no more than seven (7) years from the effective date of the offering.
-We will bear all fees and expenses attendant to registering the securities issuable on exercise of the warrants other than underwriting commissions incurred and payable by the holders.
-The exercise price and number of shares issuable upon exercise of the warrants may be adjusted in certain circumstances including in the event of a stock dividend, extraordinary cash dividend or our recapitalization, reorganization, merger or consolidation.
-However, the warrant exercise price or underlying shares will not be adjusted for issuances of shares of common stock at a price below the warrant exercise price.
+We have agreed to issue to Alexander Capital, L.P. warrants to purchase up to an aggregate of 6% of the shares of common stock sold in this offering (excluding the shares sold through the exercise of the over-allotment option) (the "Underwriter Warrants").
+The Underwriter Warrants are exercisable 180 days after the effective date per share (125% of the public of the registration statement of which this prospectus forms a part at \$ offering price), but may not be transferred at any time prior to the date which is 180 days beginning on the date of commencement of sales of securities in connection with this offering and expiring on a date which is no more than five (5) years from the effective date of the offering in compliance with FINRA Rule 5110(e)(1)(A).
+The Underwriter Warrants have been deemed compensation by FINRA and are therefore subject to a 180-day lock-up pursuant to FINRA Rule 5110(e).
+Alexander Capital, L.P. (or its respective permitted assignees under Rule 5110(e) (2)(B)) will not sell, transfer, assign, pledge, or hypothecate the Underwriter Warrants or the securities underlying such warrants, nor will they engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of such warrants or the underlying securities for a period of 180 days following the date of commencement of sales pursuant to the offering.
+In addition, the Underwriter Warrants provide for "piggy-back" registration rights with respect to the shares underlying such warrants, exercisable in certain cases for a period of no more than seven (7) years from the effective date of the offering in compliance with FINRA Rule 5110(g)(8)(D).
+We will bear all fees and expenses attendant to registering the securities issuable on exercise of the Underwriter Warrants other than underwriting commissions incurred and payable by the holders thereof.
+The exercise price and number of shares issuable upon exercise of the Underwriter Warrants may be adjusted in certain circumstances including in the event of a stock dividend, extraordinary cash dividend or our recapitalization, reorganization, merger or consolidation.
+However, the exercise price of the

+Underwriter Warrants or the underlying shares of such warrants will not be adjusted for issuances of shares of common stock at a price below such warrants' exercise price.